nodejs/node-v0.x-archive/doc/api/crypto.markdown

 Creates and returns a decipher object, with the given algorithm, key and iv.
 This is the mirror of the [createCipheriv()](#crypto.createCipheriv) above.

+### decipher.setAutoPadding(auto_padding=true)

+You can disable auto padding if the data has been encrypted without standard block padding to prevent `decipher.final` from checking and removing it.
+Can only work if the input data's length is a multiple of the ciphers block size.
+You must call this before streaming data to `decipher.update`.

 ### decipher.update(data, input_encoding='binary', output_encoding='binary')